 #5.
 Virat Kohli’s rude send-off to Ravi Ashwin

-In the Bangalore vs Punjab game, the latter needed 27 runs off the final over when Captain Ravichandran Ashwin hit Umesh Yadav’s first delivery for a six.
-However, the next big shot went straight in the hands of Kohli, who reacted in an animated manner and gave a rude send-off to Ashwin.
+In the Bangalore vs Punjab game, the latter needed 27 runs off the final over.
+Captain Ravichandran Ashwin hit Umesh Yadav’s first delivery for a six.
+However, the next big shot went straight in the hands of Kohli.
+He reacted in an animated manner and gave a rude send-off to Ashwin.

 Twitter lashed out at the Indian captain.
 One of the fans wrote, “How unbecoming it is of an Indian captain to publicly humiliate a teammate (without provocation) can’t be overstated.”

-Virat is known for his wrong gestures on the field, and will have to keep that on check in the forthcoming ICC Cricket World Cup.
+Virat is known for his wrong gestures on the field.
+He will have to keep that on check in the forthcoming ICC Cricket World Cup.